llawlor/android-auto-gpt/README.md

    - Launch Android Auto on your car's display

 2. **Find the App**:
-   - Look for "AI Voice Assistant" in the media apps section
+   - Look for "AutoChat" in the media apps section
    - Tap to open the app

 3. **Start Talking**:
    - Use voice commands to interact with the AI assistant
-   - Say "Search [your question] on Auto Voice Assistant"
+   - Say "Search [your question] on AutoChat"
    - Listen to the AI's response with real-time web search

 ### Voice Commands Examples

 **Natural Voice Commands:**
-- "Search what's the weather like today on Auto Voice Assistant"
+- "Search what's the weather like today on AutoChat"
-- "Search tell me a joke on Auto Voice Assistant"
+- "Search tell me a joke on AutoChat"
-- "Search explain quantum physics in simple terms on Auto Voice Assistant"
+- "Search explain quantum physics in simple terms on AutoChat"
-- "Search what are some good restaurants nearby on Auto Voice Assistant"
+- "Search what are some good restaurants nearby on AutoChat"
-- "Search help me plan my day on Auto Voice Assistant"
+- "Search help me plan my day on AutoChat"

 **Alternative Pattern (also works):**
-- "Play what's the weather like today on Auto Voice Assistant"
+- "Play what's the weather like today on AutoChat"
-- "Play tell me a joke on Auto Voice Assistant"
+- "Play tell me a joke on AutoChat"

 ### Conversation Memory Features